maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/signatures-for-mail-ballots.md

 - If you used the wrong signature, you will need to submit a signature verification statement by mail, email, fax, or in person.
 - If you didn’t sign your ballot envelope, you will need to sign the envelope at your county elections office or submit a statement by mail, email, fax, or in person.

+Learn more about how to fix a missing or mismatched signature on your vote-by-mail return envelope from the [Secretary of State](https://elections.cdn.sos.ca.gov/pdfs/covid-19-resources/votesafe-mismatched-signature.pdf).

 **What if I cannot sign my name?**

 **If you have a disability and cannot sign your name, you can still vote.** Just make a mark and have a witness write their name.
 The witness must be at least 18 years old.